suenot/marketmaker-token/whitepaper.md

 - Establishment of a GitHub repository for community-driven strategy sharing.

 ### Seed Stage 2: Strategy Testing
-- Comprehensive testing on historical data
+- Comprehensive testing on historical data.
-- Virtual portfolio testing
+- Virtual portfolio testing.
-- Real account testing
+- Real account testing.
-- Strategy performance analysis
+- Strategy performance analysis.
-- Parameter optimization
+- Parameter optimization.

 This roadmap outlines our progression from foundational trading tools to advanced strategy development, with each stage building on the previous to deliver a fully realized platform.